marcopierobon/blog/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
 He is a software engineer, based in sunny Malaga (Spain).
-He's currently working as Senior Consultant @ [/thoughtworks](www.thoughtworks.com)
+He's currently working as Lead Consultant @ [/thoughtworks](www.thoughtworks.com)